 Make a memorable trip to Thailand with a great value travel insurance policy starting from just £23.50* to cover your worldwide travel

-Advice for visiting Thailand in 2015
+Advice for visiting Thailand

 Travel insurance for Thailand

 There is plenty to do in Thailand, and Holiday Extras generous travel cover can help you to make the most of your time in one of the worlds friendliest countries.
 Whether you choose Bangkok, or a northern city like Chiang Mai, our baggage cover will help you relax during your trip.
 And if you decide to trek far from the beaten track, all of our travel insurance policies include additional activity cover, and medical cover to ensure that declared pre-existing conditions are less of a hindrance.

 There are a number of countries for which travel insurance is mandatory in order to get past border control.
 These include places like Russia, the USA, Abu dabi, and countries within the Schengen zone.
 Currently, travel insurance is not a mandatory for entrance into Thailand, however as of January 2017, it has been reported that the Thai government are looking into changing this.
 There is the possibility in the near future that all international visitors to Thailand will be required to have adequate travel insurance to get into the country.

 Choosing your insurance provider